 Axial skeleton and unpaired fins of B. gonionotus

-The number of vertebrae and arrangement of fins with respect to vertebrae has been studied.
-The axial skeleton of B. gonionotus comprise of 28 vertebrae excluding complex vertebrae (Fig.1A).
-The number of abdominal and pre caudal vertebrae is 11+17.
-The first pterygiophore is inserted between fourth and fifth interneural space.
-The first pterygiophore of anal fin is insert0ed between 16 and 17 haemal spine.
+The number of vertebrae and the arrangement of fins with respect to vertebrae have been studied.
+The axial skeleton of B. gonionotus comprises of 28 vertebrae excluding complex vertebrae (Fig.1A).
+The number of abdominal and pre-caudal vertebrae is 11+17.
+The first pterygiophore is inserted between the fourth and fifth interneural space.
+The first pterygiophore of anal fin is insert0ed between 16 and 17 haemal spines.

 4. 2.
 Axial skeleton and unpaired fins of P. Sophore

 The axial skeleton of P. sophore comprise of 26-27 vertebrae excluding complex vertebrae (Fig.1C).
-The number of abdominal and pre caudal vertebrae is 11+16.
-The first pterygiophore is inserted between fifth and six interneural spaces.
-The first pterygiophore of anal fin is inserted between 13 and 14 haemal space ( Fig.1B).
+The number of abdominal and pre-caudal vertebrae is 11+16.
+The first pterygiophore is inserted between the fifth and six interneural spaces.
+The first pterygiophore of anal fin is inserted between 13 and 14 haemal spaces ( Fig.1B).

 Axial skeleton and unpaired fins of P. chola

-The axial skeleton P. chola comprise of 27 vertebrae excluding complex vertebrae (Fig.1B).
-The number of abdominal and pre caudal vertebrae is 12-15.
-The first pterygiophore is inserted between fourth and fifth interneural space.
-The first pterygiophore of anal fin is inserted between 13 and 14 haemal space.
+The axial skeleton P. chola comprises of 27 vertebrae excluding complex vertebrae (Fig.1B).
+The number of abdominal and pre-caudal vertebrae is 12-15.
+The first pterygiophore is inserted between the fourth and fifth interneural space.
+The first pterygiophore of anal fin is inserted between 13 and 14 haemal spaces.

 Axial skeleton and unpaired fins of P. conchonius

-The axial skeleton of P. sophore comprise of 26 vertebrae excluding complex vertebrae (Fig.2D).
-The number of abdominal and pre caudal vertebrae is 11+25.
-The first pterygiophore is inserted between fourth and fifth interneural space.
-The first pterygiophore of anal fin is inserted between 14 and 15 haemal space.
+The axial skeleton of P. sophore comprises of 26 vertebrae excluding complex vertebrae (Fig.2D).
+The number of abdominal and pre-caudal vertebrae is 11+25.
+The first pterygiophore is inserted between the fourth and fifth interneural space.
+The first pterygiophore of anal fin is inserted between 14 and 15 haemal spaces.

 Axial skeleton and unpaired fins of P. ticto

-The skeleton of P. ticto comprise of 26 vertebrae excluding complex vertebrae (Fig.2E).
-The number of abdominal and pre caudal vertebrae is 10+16.
-The first pterygiophore is inserted between fifth and six interneural spaces.
-The first pterygiophore of anal fin is inserted between 14 and 15 haemal space.
+The skeleton of P. ticto comprises of 26 vertebrae excluding complex vertebrae (Fig.2E).
+The number of abdominal and pre-caudal vertebrae is 10+16.
+The first pterygiophore is inserted between the fifth and sixth interneural spaces.
+The first pterygiophore of anal fin is inserted between 14 and 15 haemal spaces.

 Axial skeleton and unpaired fins of S. sarana

-The axial skeleton of S. sarana comprise of 30-31 vertebrae excluding complex vertebrae (Fig.2F).
-The number of abdominal and pre caudal vertebrae is 12+18.
+The axial skeleton of S. saranacomprises of 30-31 vertebrae excluding complex vertebrae (Fig.2F).
+The number of abdominal and pre-caudal vertebrae is 12+18.
 The first pterygiophore is inserted between six and seventh interneural spaces.
-The first pterygiophore of anal fin is inserted between 17and 18 haemal space.
+The first pterygiophore of anal fin is inserted between 17and 18 haemal spaces.

 Discussion